venetrius/demo/README.md

 3. Log in to the platform.
 4. Create a new space, start a discussion, and add arguments.

+## API Reference
+http://localhost:8080/swagger-ui/index.html#/ is the Swagger UI for the API.

 ## License
 The licensing for ArgueWise is currently under consideration and will be updated accordingly.